ORNL/cpp-proposals-pub/layout_stride_fix/layout_stride_fix.md

 We believe that it is preferable to preserve default constructibility of `layout_stride` for all specializations of `layout_stride` to simplify a number of generic programming cases -- specifically, if layout policies are used directly in higher-level data structures for which the user wants to enable default constructibility.

+Based on feedback in LWG we leave out the defaulted constructor for cases with dynamic extents and just always default construct layout_stride as if it were a layout_right with the same default constructed extents.

 ## Proposed Wording